awkena/panGenomeBreedr/README.md

 object for annotation.

-In Figure 7, the color intensity correlates positively the marker density or coverage, thus, areas with no color (white gaps) depicts gaps in the marker coverage in the data.
+In Figure 7, the color intensity correlates positively the marker density or coverage, thus, areas with no color (white vertical gaps) depicts gaps in the marker coverage in the data.

 ## Decision Support for Marker-Assisted Backcrossing in `panGB`